Pawan Bahuguna

 5. Once you are done, you can click on “Exit Multi-execution mode” to exit this mode.
 At any time, if you don’t want to run the command on any particular or many terminals, you can use “Disable this terminal from MultiExec mode” option available at the bottom left of each terminal.

-Do check below video which will show you live how to run the command on multiple Unix Linux terminals.
+Do check the below video that will show you live how to run the command on multiple Unix Linux terminals.

 SUBSCRIBE NOW

-Hope you like this tutorial and if you do, don’t forget to share this article with your peers.
-Do let me know what are your thoughts on this article through your comments and also, let me know what other ssh programs you are using for windows which allows you to run or execute the command on multiple Linux terminals.
+I hope you like this tutorial and if you do, don’t forget to share this article with your peers.
+Do let me know what your thoughts are on this article through your comments, and also, let me know what other SSH programs you are using for Windows OS that allow you to run or execute the command on multiple Linux terminals.

 Share